 4. Silly rabbit, costumes are for kids.

 Think twice before you pack your Minnie or Mickey costumes, grownups.
 While it’s okay for little ones to dress up like their favorite characters, guests ages 14 and older cannot wear costumes or clothing that are seen as representing a Disney character aren’t allowed in the parks.
-However, guests of all ages are welcome to wear costumes during Mickey’s Not-So-Scary Halloween Party.
+However, guests of all ages are welcome to wear costumes during the new-for-2021 Disney After Hours Boo Bash.